Karcher pressure washers - should I buy one?

 Karcher is the leading pressure washer brand, dominating the market and successfully fighting off competition from cheap own-brands at the bottom of its range, and professional tool brands at the premium end.

 At least half the range is high-powered, semi-professional models that can tackle heavy-duty tasks.
-Many of these may be over-powered for the typical home user, so we concentrate on testing those costing up to about £250, which covers the K2 compact, K2, K2 premium and K4 compact ranges.
+Many of these may be over-powered for the typical home user, so we concentrate on testing those costing up to about £250, which covers the K2 Compact, K2 Full Control, and K4 Compact and K4 Full Control ranges.

 Visit our pressure washer reviews to see how Karcher models performed in our tests.